picocms/picocms.github.io/installing.md

 Other interesting options you may want to configure include theme, date format, and page order.
 A custom theme or plugin may have it's own options for you to add to `config.php`, so we've labeled a section at the bottom where you can add them.

+---

+## Up Next...

+So, we've shown you everything you need to setup Pico on your server.
+Now it's time for the fun stuff.
+In the next guide, you'll learn how to create some content.
+Click through to proceed to the next article.

+<p class="aligncenter" markdown="1"><a href="{{ site.github.url }}/in-depth/creating-content" class="button">Creating Content</a></p>

 [Upgrading]: {{ site.github.url }}/in-depth/upgrade/
 [Latest Release]: {{ site.gh_project_url }}/releases/latest
 [Composer]: https://getcomposer.org/